ragnarlotus/vue-flux/README.md

 # This is the version 6 README

-Version 6 is still in beta stage, for documentation of the version 5 check [Wiki](https://github.com/deulos/vue-flux/wiki)
+**Version 6 is still in beta stage, for documentation of the version 5 check new [documentation](https://deulos.github.io/vue-flux-docs/documentation-5)**

 ## Overview